 Home prices in Atlanta are 83.6% lower than in Los Angeles.

 • Income in Atlanta is 11.8% lower than in Los Angeles, so you could earn less for doing the same job.
-The top employers in Atlanta include Delta Air Lines, Emory University / Emory Healthcare, and The Home Depot.
+The top employers in Atlanta — including Delta Air Lines, Emory University / Emory Healthcare, and The Home Depot — may pay more.

-• The cost of living for a family in Atlanta is 15.1% lower than in Los Angeles.
+• A move to Atlanta can help cut down on a family's routine expenses, including utilities, transportation, and groceries.
+The cost of living for a family of four is 15.1% less than what it costs in Los Angeles.

 • The unemployment rate in Atlanta is 43.40% lower than in Los Angeles.